codersclub/DRKB/database/sybase/tsql/stored_proc/index.md

 if \@table is null

-   print \"Please give a table name\"
+   print "Please give a table name"

 else